 Novotný was awarded a professorship in 2009 and is a jury member at several international violin competitions (Prague Spring, Ernst-Szymanowski, Carl Flesch, Balys Dvarionas Competition, Telemann Competition, Jenö Hubay etc.).

-He is the co-founder and chairman of the new International Violin Competition at the Academy of Performing Arts in Bratislava, which will take place on September 8-14, 2022 under the auspices of the President of the Slovak Republic.
+He became the co-founder and chairman of the new International Violin Competition at the Academy of Performing Arts in Bratislava, the first year of which took place in 2022 under the auspices of the President of the Slovak Republic and was met with an extraordinary